Microsoft/azure-docs.pt-pt/articles/azure-monitor/app/change-analysis.md

 ---
-title: Utilizar análise de alterações de aplicações no Azure Monitor para localizar problemas de aplicação web | Documentos da Microsoft
+title: Usar a análise de alterações do aplicativo no Azure Monitor para encontrar problemas do aplicativo Web | Microsoft Docs
-description: Utilize análise de alterações de aplicações no Azure Monitor para resolver problemas de aplicativos em sites ao vivo no App Service do Azure.
+description: Use a análise de alterações do aplicativo no Azure Monitor para solucionar problemas de aplicativos em sites ativos no serviço Azure App.
 services: application-insights
 author: cawams
 manager: carmonm